Saturday, 22 July 2023

 The First Scottish War of Independence lasted from 1296 to 1328, which make it sound worse than it was.
 Some years there were summer campaigns by one protagonist or another, some years nothing happened.

 Scotland had a succession problem, and rather foolishly had asked Edward I of England to choose their new king.
 He wanted to answer ‘ME!’ but instead appointed John Baliol, a man so pliable Edward could have used him as a glove puppet.
 Edward was a first-class war lord – not a quality I admire, but he was good at it and would probably have ruled Scotland but for his death from dysentery while marching north in 1302.
-His son Edward II was very different and after loosing to Robert the Bruce at Bannockburn in 1314 it was all over bar the shouting – which lasted 14 years.
+His son Edward II was very different and after losing to Robert the Bruce at Bannockburn in 1314 it was all over bar the shouting – which lasted 14 years.

 The important battles, Stirling Bridge (1297) and Bannockburn were fought in or near Stirling.
 We visited both sites in 2022, and there is more about this war in my Stirling post.